 Environment Victoria considers that there should be an independent authority with power to assess compliance with the standards prior to a tenancy agreement being signed, rather than the onus being on the tenant to address non-compliance issues after they have taken possession of a property.
 Providing compliance information in the condition report, which is only provided to the tenant after the tenancy agreement is signed, is not sufficient.

 The independent authority should have the powers outlined under 8.15A, namely to:

 Where a property is non-compliant, the tenant should have the power to terminate the tenancy without penalty, but should not be required to do so.

-What if we could cut energy bills, reduce pollution and help vulnerable Victorians all at the same time?
+What if we could cut energy bills, reduce climate pollution and make our homes healthier to live in all at the same time?
 That's the clever idea behind this campaign to make one million homes more energy and water efficient.